wdp-beta/get-started/README.md

 1. We've created sample beta scenarios and notebooks that you can use as functional tutorials to try out all of the features of the beta.
 The notebooks and sample data are stored in this GitHub repository.

-1. After logging in to [IBM Data Science Experience](https://datascience.ibm.com/), follow the prerequisites and set up instructions in [Scenario: Great Outdoors Company makes data easy to share while governing access](https://apsportal.ibm.com/docs/content/getting-started/dm-beta-scenario.html) to get started.
+1. After signing in to [IBM Data Science Experience](https://datascience.ibm.com/), follow the prerequisites and set up instructions in [Scenario: Great Outdoors Company makes data easy to share while governing access](https://apsportal.ibm.com/docs/content/getting-started/dm-beta-scenario.html) to get started.

 <!--1.
 Download these notebooks and data sets and then, as you work your way through the scenario and notebooks, you'll be instructed to upload them into a Data Science Experience project so that you can begin working with them.-->